Are you embarrassed of your SAT score, or think it’s pretty low? Chances are it isn’t even close to the lowest possible SAT score.

 What Is the Lowest SAT Score?

-On the Redesigned SAT, the lowest possible score is a 400: 200 on Evidence-Based Reading and Writing and 200 on Math.
+On the Digital SAT, the lowest possible score is a 400: 200 on Reading and Writing and 200 on Math.
 The lowest possible SAT score on the old SAT was a 600 composite, which could only be earned with scores of 200 on the Critical Reading, Math, and Writing sections.

-While there is no data yet on the Redesigned SAT, we know from data on the old SAT that the lowest possible score is extremely rare.
+While there is no data yet on the Digital SAT, we know from data on the old SAT that the lowest possible score is extremely rare.
 Only 374 people got a 600 on the SAT in 2014 – even fewer than a perfect 2400!

 The SAT is scaled so that the average score is about a 1500 old/1000 redesigned, or 500 per section.
 The bottom 25% of scorers have about a 1270 old/850 redesigned or lower.
 Any score below an 1100 old/750 redesigned is rare – only 10% of test-takers score that low.